 The mere mention of drinking alcohol can often elicit thoughts of adventure, happiness, fun, and even relaxation.
-Despite its well-known side-effects and health scares, alcohol is still a widely acceptable pastime for most American’s.
-Whether you’re an occasional drinker or you consume alcoholic beverages moderately, you should understand how alcohol affects your overall mental and physical health.
-In fact, research on alcohol and the human body has revealed some scary facts about alcohol abuse.
+Despite its well-known side effects and health scares, alcohol is still a widely acceptable pastime for most Americans.
+Whether you’re an occasional drinker or consume alcoholic beverages moderately, you should understand how alcohol affects your overall mental and physical health.
+Research on alcohol and the human body has revealed some scary facts about alcohol abuse.
 We’re reviewing a few of those below.

-If you or a loved one is battling with alcohol abuse, it’s important to address it immediately.
-Early diagnosis of alcohol use disorder (AUD) proves to be critical to combatting long-term health effects.
-Contact licensed addiction professionals with AspenRidge Recovery directly at (855) 281-5588.
+If you or a loved one is battling alcohol abuse, it’s important to address it immediately.
+Early diagnosis of alcohol use disorder (AUD) is critical to combat long-term health effects.
+Contact licensed addiction rehab professionals with AspenRidge Recovery at 855-281-5588.

 As one of the leading causes of preventable death, alcohol abuse reveals the grim realities that tens of millions of Americans face each year.
-Drinking addictions can negatively impact livelihoods, relationships, and general outlooks.
-Alcohol can be especially dangerous simply because it’s a legal substance that is accepted in most social, professional, and personal circles.
+Moreover, drinking addictions can negatively impact livelihoods, relationships, and general outlooks.
+Alcohol can be hazardous simply because it’s a legal substance accepted in most social, professional, and personal circles.